frankkimrobotics/grasp_underactuated/README.md

 See below for generating metrics and plots from the UKF and manipulation data.

 3. perception_rendering

 This folder is for blender renders.
 The files in scripts are the ones that generate all the renders and RGB/depth images.
 Objects has the objects (textures, objs...).

+4. FoundationPose-main

+This is the pose estimation stack, which is essentially just FoundationPose from https://nvlabs.github.io/FoundationPose/.
+This model takes in RGB and depth images along with an object model and then outputs 6DOF estimates of the object pose.
+It works great.

+Currently it is used on the depth and RGB images in the data folder.
+It should be noted that

+5. data

+This stores all the data (both temporary and final) from all the modules so that they can communicate.